Correcting Foreign Information Reporting Noncompliance: Voluntary Disclosure Programs

 Note: CLE credit is not offered on this program

-This webinar will provide CPAs and tax advisers with a practical guide to navigating the amnesty programs that are available to rectify a client's failure to properly file required international information forms such as the FBAR, Form 8938, and Forms 5471 and 5472.
-The panel will focus on the role of compliance professionals and advisers in identifying potential foreign information reporting issues, correcting filing deficiencies, and navigating the disclosure process.
+This webinar will provide CPAs and tax advisers with a practical guide to navigating the amnesty programs available to rectify a client's failure to properly file required international information forms such as the FBAR, Form 8938, and Forms 5471 and 5472.
+The panel will focus on compliance professionals' and advisers' role in identifying potential foreign information reporting issues, correcting filing deficiencies, and navigating the disclosure process.

 - Identifying foreign information noncompliance scenarios